camilne9/election_analytics_blog/README.md

 This is my first blog post for Harvard's Gov1347: Election Analytics discussing swings in two party voting percentages in US presidential Elections.
 (9/13/2020)

 ## [Economy](posts/economy.md)
-In this post I consider how state level unemployment can be used to predict the presidential election at the state level.
+In this post I consider how RDI growth in the third quarter of an election year can be used to predict the two party vote share of the incumbent party.
+I consider how the predictions based on RDI growth differ for incumbent presidents and non-incumbent candidates as well as how predictions differ for elections from 1960-1988 and from 1992-2016.
 (9/20/2020)